Wenyunity/algodoo-scripts/EvalExplanation.md

     }
 ```

-This allows the ability to select all of the blocks, and then in the top-left box of the scripting menu, type in `e.this.postStep = Scene.my.verticalAnimation` and it'll automatically put all of that code in.
+This allows the ability to select all of the blocks, and then type in `e.this.postStep = Scene.my.verticalAnimation` in the top-left box of the scripting menu.
+It'll automatically put all of that code in each block.

 ## Limitations